EYFS / KS1 Geography: Go Jetters - Continent of North America

-The third clip introduces an iconic landmark in the US carved out by the power of nature and the Colorado River: the magnificent Grand Canyon.
+We also visit Hollywood in California were movies have been made for over 100 years, the stunning waterfalls of Niagara Falls in Canada and an iconic landmark in the US carved out by the power of nature and the Colorado River: the magnificent Grand Canyon.

 - Find out what pupils know about North America.
 Do they know where it is?
 Can they name any places or countries you would find there?

 - Find out what pupils know about New York, the Statue of Liberty or Central Park.
 Has anyone heard of these places or been there?
 Has anybody heard of the Grand Canyon?